OPFS scenario planning to prepare for moving out of COVID-19 lockdown

 - Temp £500 free overdraft being ended at a time when in-work poverty will be on the rise and other support measures being paired back or stopped.

-- 52 week increase to Universal Credit and Working Tax Credits stop and U.C. and Working Tax Credit returns to basic level will cause parents to struggle with budgeting and will lead to increased level of debt.
+- 52 week increase to UC and Working Tax Credits stop and UC and Working Tax Credit returns to basic level will cause parents to struggle with budgeting and will lead to increased level of debt.

 - Scottish Child Payment (SCP) reduction: The SCP will be phased in firstly for children under 6yrs by Dec 2020, then for children 6yrs and over at the end of 2022.
 For parents whose child turns 6yrs before the end of 2022 there will be a gap in payments, and they will find themselves with reduced income after getting used to an extra £10 per week.

-- Single Parents who were already isolated and suffering from MHWB issues will be more vulnerable in 9/12 months’ time.
+- Single Parents who were already isolated and suffering from mental health and wellbeing issues will be more vulnerable in 9/12 months’ time.
+Our OPFS frontline workers are anticipating a ‘mental health storm’ as a result of the COVID-19 crisis and lockdown.As well as families who are currently engaging with our services, practitioners are concerned about families who in the past were just about coping but are now struggling to access food and are suffering financial hardship as a result of the current crisis.
+With the lockdown they may have lost family support with childcare.
 Continued support in this area will be a high priority.
-Access to more mental health services – many of which were being cut before this pandemic took place-will be needed for both adults and children.
+Access to more mental health services – many of which were being cut before this pandemic took place – will be needed for both adults and children.

 Opportunities for Single Parents over next 12 mths